pytorch/pytorch.github.io/_posts/2023-03-16-accelerated-diffusers-pt-20.md

 As important as `torch.compile()` is, there’s much more to PyTorch 2.0.
 Notably, PyTorch 2.0 incorporates several strategies to accelerate transformer blocks, and these improvements are very relevant for diffusion models too.
 Techniques such as [FlashAttention](https://arxiv.org/abs/2205.14135), for example, have become very popular in the diffusion community thanks to their ability to significantly speed up Stable Diffusion and achieve larger batch sizes, and they are now part of PyTorch 2.0.

 In this post we discuss how attention layers are optimized in PyTorch 2.0 and how these optimization are applied to the popular [🧨 Diffusers library](https://github.com/huggingface/diffusers).
 We finish with a benchmark that shows how the use of PyTorch 2.0 and Diffusers immediately translates to significant performance improvements across different hardware.

+Update (June 2023): [a new section has been added](#compile-fixing-graph-breaks) to show dramatic performance improvements of `torch.compile()` with the latest version of PyTorch (2.0.1), after going through the process of fixing graph breaks in the diffusers codebase.
+A more detailed analysis of how to find and fix graph breaks will be published in a separate post.

 ## Accelerating transformer blocks